-While washing makes sure that you dry and swipe from your vagina to anus and not the other way round.
-The anuses carry a number of bacteria and thus can be transmitted to the vagina or even urethra and thus causing severe infection.
+While washing, makes sure that you dry and swipe from your vagina to anus and not the other way round.
+The anuses carry several bacteria and can be transmitted to the vagina or even urethra, thus causing severe infection.

 3. Disposing Of The Soiled Sanitary Products

 Before you discard your choice of sanitation product away, it is important to dispose of them correctly.
 Wrap them completely so that microbes can’t be spread.